 Selvol™ Polyvinyl Alcohol Product Information

-As a top PVOH supplier, we continually develop new applications and products featuring PVOH.
+As a top PVOH supplier, SEKISUI continually develops new applications for and products featuring PVOH.

 Grades

-The grades of Selvol PVOH offer incredible versatility in one product.
+Selvol PVOH grades offer incredible versatility in one core product.
 In fact, it’s the most versatile PVOH product we offer.
-The key to working with Selvol PVOH is finding the grade that suits your needs.
+The key to working ideally with Selvol PVOH is finding the grade that suits your needs.

 Standard Grades